Contractors in Oregon are required by the

 Family owned companies that do not have employees are exempt from workers’ compensation if the partners, corporate officers, or members are all immediate family members such as parents, spouses, siblings, sons, daughters, and grandchildren.

-Public Works Bond: If you perform work on public works projects that have a total project cost of $100,000 or greater, the Oregon Construction Contractor Board requires you to obtain a public works bond for $30,000.
+Public Works Bond: If you perform work on public works projects that have a total project cost of $100,000 or greater, the Oregon Construction Contractors Board requires you to obtain a public works bond for $30,000.
 The public works bond is supplementary and must be submitted in addition to the required contractor bond.

 Developer License Bond: Licensed commercial and residential developers in Oregon are required to provide a $20,000 bond per ORS 701.081 and ORS 701.084.
 Developers, as defined in ORS 701.005, are contractors that own or have interest in a property and arrange for development or improvement with the intent to sell the property.
 Licensed developers cannot perform actual construction work unless they are also licensed as a residential or commercial contractor.Residential and commercial contractors that have a developer license endorsement in addition to their license do not need an additional bond.

-Restricted Residential Contractor License Bond: There are five restricted residential endorsements you can add to your license that the Oregon Construction Contractor Board offers including: home services, home energy performance score, residential restoration services, home inspector services, and residential locksmith services.
+Restricted Residential Contractor License Bond: There are five restricted residential endorsements you can add to your license that the Oregon Construction Contractors Board offers including: home services, home energy performance score, residential restoration services, home inspector services, and residential locksmith services.
 This work can be added as an endorsement to an existing license, or be stand-alone licenses.
 Stand-alone restricted residential contractor licenses cannot perform any other construction activity than what is explicitly described for the license.
 Stand alone license holders must have a $10,000 bond on file.

 Construction Flagging Contractor Bond: Construction flagging contractor is the most recent stand-alone license to be offered by the Oregon Construction Contractor Bond.
 License holders are required to hold a $20,000 bond.
 This license can direct traffic flow on public roads to prevent conflict between vehicle traffic and construction near the roadway.